Can you believe that the American song "Yankee Doodle" is the music that played at the start of the revolution that lead to an Imperial Japan?

 Images: Come from a Japanese 1854 print relating Perry’s visit.

 This article was posted on Saturday, October 11th, 2014 at 4:59 pm and is filed under American Kids Songs, Children's Songs, Childrens Music, Countries & Cultures, English, Japan, Japanese, Japanese Kids Songs, Languages, Music, The History of Music and Songs, Traditional Music, USA, Yankee Doodle.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply